The majority of the leadership style you come across concern themselves with it whereas distributed leadership style does not.

 - Organizations also get to focus the skill learnings, improvements, and modifications on the specific basis of a particular role or person.

-- It becomes easier to monitor the progress, examine, test, and audit the results, further pin-point the issues and work particularly on them.
+- It becomes easier to monitor the progress, examine, test, and audit the results, further pinpoint the issues and work particularly on them.

 Guided Distribution